Solar Lights Change Lives

 The Solution

-More distributed solar means less dirty, dangerous, and expensive kerosene in off-grid homes.
-This equates to improved health, safety, and wellbeing, which enhances economic stability and reduces carbon emissions.
+More distributed solar means less dirty, dangerous, and expensive kerosene in off-grid homes and less pollution in our shared ecosystem.
+Renewable energy supports improved health, safety, and wellbeing, which enhances economic stability and reduces carbon emissions.
+Solar is a win-win as we work to combat Climate Change and Energy Poverty!

 We all need light to live productive, healthy lives